 - Can be refrigerated for 3 days or frozen for 2 weeks

 Analysis of almost any homemade meal would show multiple vitamin and mineral deficiencies.
 In practice, this may be tolerated by your dog but I recommend a vitamin and mineral supplement.
 Balance IT is designed for home-made diets and can be ordered from the USA.
-If not using, the following supplements can be ground together and mixed in the diet:
+If not using, the following supplements can be ground together and mixed in the recipe after cooling:

 - 1 Cenovis® Zinc Tablet (25mg)

 - 1 Trace Nutrients Copper Plus tablet (2mg)